aryamanmaithani/ma-106-2021-tut/README.md

 5. Inverse
 6. Ax = 0 has only the zero solution ⇔ A is invertible
 7. Let A, B ∈ ℝ^{n × n}.
 AB = I ⇔ BA = I
 8. RCF.
-REF + the entries above the pivots are 0s.
+REF + pivots are 1 + the entries above the pivots are 0s
 9. A can be transformed to I via EROs ⇔ A is invertible
 10. GJM
 11. Linear (in)dependence